 The excavations showed that the inn was built on a site occupied in the Neolithic.
 The use of the site after this and the date of the building of the inn are still obscure.
 However, metal detecting during the investigation uncovered 15 coins and a token.
 The earliest coin dates to 1588, probably lost in the 1590s, and other 17th century coins were also found, but most date to the 18th century.

 A number of finds provide an insight into the daily life.
 There was little bottle glass, suggesting disposal elsewhere.
-Sherds of drinking glasses of a type from the late 18th/early 19th century were found.
+Shards of drinking glasses of a type from the late 18th/early 19th century were found.
 Pottery consisted mainly of white earthenware, developed in the 1790s, and red earthenware probably associated with dairying.
-A range of personal items were uncovered, probably casual losses, including pins, buckles, strap fittings, thimbles and a part of comb.
-Two military buttons belonging to the Sutherland Fencibles suggest soldiers also used the inn between 1793 and1801.
+A range of personal items were uncovered, probably casual losses, including pins, buckles, strap fittings, thimbles and part of a comb.
+Two military buttons belonging to the Sutherland Fencibles suggest soldiers also used the inn between 1793 and 1801.

 Environmental analysis suggests the fuel in the fires was a mixture of Scots pine, birch, alder, ash, peat and heather.
 Despite coal mines at Brora, there is no evidence of coal used as fuel.
 A range of animal bones including sheep/goat, cattle, pigs and domestic fowl, and mollusc shells were found.
 Many of the animal bones have evidence of butchery.
 The sheep bones include both the new improved breeds as well as smaller native breeds.
 There was also an assemblage of young rabbit bones, as well as some wild birds.